How Does COBRA Insurance Work?

 - Qualifying Event: You lost coverage due to a “qualifying event."

 - Qualified Beneficiary: You are a “qualified beneficiary."

-Each of these conditions are described in more detail below.
+Each of these conditions is described in more detail below.

 - The covered employee became entitled to Medicare.

-- The covered employee divorced or legally separated from the spouse.
+- The covered employee is divorced or legally separated from the spouse.

 Another qualifying event for dependent children occurs when they lose coverage because they've reached the maximum age required by law (currently age 26).

-Employees and their spouses, former spouses, and dependent children are considered qualified beneficiaries for COBRA insurance if they were covered by the employer’s group health plan the day before a qualifying event occurred, and the plan is still in effect for active employees.
-Additionally, retired employees and their spouses and dependent children may be considered qualified beneficiaries if the employer went bankrupt.
-Lastly, if a child is born or adopted during a period of COBRA coverage, he or she is automatically eligible for COBRA coverage.
+Employees and their family members, such as their spouses, former spouses, and dependent children, are considered qualified beneficiaries for COBRA health insurance if they were covered by the employer's group health plan the day before a qualifying event occurred, and the plan is still in effect for active employees.
+Additionally, retired employees, spouses, and dependent children may be considered qualified beneficiaries if the employer went bankrupt.
+Lastly, if a child is born or adopted during a period of COBRA coverage, they are automatically eligible for COBRA coverage.